EXPLAINER: Ramaphosa’s next move on Phala Phala and his options

 Durban - On Wednesday Judge Sandile Ngcobo led the Section 89 independent panel and found that President Cyril Ramaphosa may have a case to answer over the Phala Phala scandal.

-The findings set the cat among pigeons and left Ramaphosa, both in government and in the ANC, scrambling to contain the fallout over the findings.
+The findings set the cat among pigeons and left Ramaphosa allies, both in government and in the ANC, scrambling to contain the fallout over the findings.

 Equally, most people were left confused about what was next for the leader and whether it was the end of the road for him.